1.

 EXAMPLES :

-· The exam itself wasn't difficult, but the exam room was horrible.
+The exam itself wasn't difficult, but the exam room

 G. Reciprocal Pronouns